sattariam/truelayer.hackernews/README.md

 ## Running the app with caching demo

-I've been used the caching for a news item to make it faster and reduce the API call when we run the app as a service.
+I've been used the caching for saving the news item detail to make it faster and reduce the API call when we run the app as a service.
 To see how it works, you can run the application from [TrueLayer.HackerNews-Caching-Demo](./TrueLayer.HackerNews-Caching-Demo) and follow the instructions in the app after execution.

 [![Tests Result](./Images/cachingdemo.gif)]()